Succeeding at Your Next Speaking Engagement

 Developing a Commanding Presence

-• Be clear about your purpose and include how you want your audience to relate to what you’re presenting and how they can envision incorporating the knowledge into their day-to-day lives to help them reach their goals.
+• Be clear about your purpose and include how you want your audience to relate to what you’re presenting and how they can envision incorporating the knowledge into their lives to help them reach their goals.

 • Be focused on your emotional tone.
-The energy you carry onto the stage and while interacting with others can make or break your message.
-Be cognizant of how you present yourself.
+The energy you carry onto the stage or while interacting with others can make or break your message.
+Be cognizant of how you present yourself.|

 Steps to Consider